Velcin/velcin.github.io/index.md

 # Service

-- Coordinator of the Master degree of Computer Science, University of Lyon 2
+- Coordinator of the [Master of Computer Science](https://icom.univ-lyon2.fr/formation/filiere-informatique-statistique), University of Lyon 2
 - Head of the Bachelor's degree program in Data Science, University of Lyon 2
-- Coordinator of the Pôle HuNIS, University of Lyon 2
+- Coordinator of the [Pôle HuNIS](https://www.univ-lyon2.fr/universite/les-poles-de-specialites/pole-hunis), University of Lyon 2
 - Member (elected) of the Administrative Board of ICOM, University of Lyon 2
-- Member of the executive committee of IXXI
+- Member of the executive committee of [IXXI](http://www.ixxi.fr)
 - Member of PCs: IJCAI (SPC), NeurIPS, AAAI, ICLR, ARR (ACL, EMNLP...), ECAI, ECIR, LREC, EGC, CORIA/CIRCLE